harlanhaskins/loop.js/README.markdown

         "reversed" : false,
         "autoStart" : true

 You can change as many or as few of the options as you'd like.
+If you use the default options, then loop.js requires only one line:
+        var looper = imageLooper();

 For example, if I have a sequence with 217 images, each named `dog_###.jpg`, in the folder `pancakes/`, and I want the images looped in a div with the id `snails`.